Proposing a New Special Interest Group

 - Establish an affiliates-only e-mail list and/or other private online community through the Association

-- Develop a budget that includes the estimates of proposed SIG costs for the first 3 years (See sample budget included).
+- Submit a budget that includes the estimates of proposed SIG costs for the first 3 years (staff assists with this).

 - Identify issues that need to be considered by the Association in its strategic plan